Courses

 Description:

-This course will provide hands-on instruction of techniques used to make basic pastry shop staples used in the production of items intended for retails sales in a professional pastry shop.
+This course will provide hands-on instruction about techniques used to make basic pastry shop staples intended for retail sales in a professional pastry shop.

 Supplies: